Visiting Students - Graduate

 Special Student: You want to take a few classes at IUPUI for personal or professional growth, but not to earn a degree.
 You will need to fulfill all the requirements for regular admission to IUPUI.
 If you are currently on B1 or B2 visa, then you must submit the B Study Restrictions form with your application to certify you understand the limitations to enrollment.

 Visiting/Exchange Program Students: You are participating in an official IUPUI visiting student/exchange program based on special program arrangements between your home institution and IUPUI.
 You will need to follow the admission processes stipulated by the agreement that governs enrollment at IUPUI.
 First check with your exchange or program advisor at your home institution for guidance on the application process, requirements, and deadlines.
-You will not submit the IUPUI electronic admissions application.

 You should apply for this program at least one month before the start of the semester.
 Late applications will be accepted, but we cannot guarantee a decision before the start of the semester.